Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/01-htcondor.md

 <!----------------------------- services for running jobs ------------------------------>

 <h2 id="services"> Services for Running Jobs</h2>

-Jobs can use these services to provide more reliable runs, to give logging and monitoring data for users, and to synchronize with other jobs.
-Note that different HTCondor job universes may provide different services.
-The functionality below is available in the vanilla universe, unless otherwise stated.

-- Environment Variables

-An HTCondor job running on a worker node does not, by default, inherit the environment variables from the machine it runs on or the machine it was submitted from.
-If it did, the environment might change from run to run, or machine to machine, and create non reproducible, difficult to debug problems.

-The user may define environment variables for the job with the environment command in the submit file.

 In general, it is preferable to just declare the minimum set of needed environment variables with the environment command, as that clearly declares the needed environment variables.